Create an in-place server configuration

-An in-place server is a server whose document root is the parent of the project root, either immediate or not.
-In other words, the Web server is running on your computer, your project is under its document root (for example, in the /htdocs folder), and you do your development directly on the server.
+In the in-place server configuration, the server is running on your computer, your project is under its document root (for example, in the /htdocs folder), and you do your development directly on the server.

-To configure access to the server in this set-up, you only need to specify the URL address of the sever document root, appoint the project root folder, and specify the URL address to access it.
+To configure access to the server in this set-up, you only need to specify the URL address of the server document root, appoint the project root folder, and specify the URL address to access it.

-Specify the URL address of the server document root
+Specify the URL address of the server document root.

-In the Web server URL field, type the URL address associated with the document root of your Web server as defined in the Web server configuration file.
+In the Web server URL field, type the URL address associated with the document root of your server as defined in the server configuration file.
 This URL address will be the starting point for building the URL address of your application.

 Both the HTTP and the HTTPS protocols are supported.

 For example, the default document root is set to the htdocs folder, and the default URL address to access the data in it is http://localhost.
 If you have changed the default port 80, you have to specify the port explicitly: http://localhost:<port>.

-Specify the project root folder and the URL address to access it
+Specify the project root folder and the URL address to access it.

-Switch to the Mappings tab.
+Open the Mappings tab.